 For example, a cataract should be operated on, as it will be difficult for a pilot to perform his profession safely even when his vision decreases by 10%.
 On the other hand, the level at which an average individual starts to feel discomfort due to cataract is when the vision drops below 70%.
 When the vision reaches 60%, the subtitles of the television cannot be read, and the quality of life begins to be affected.

-In order to achieve the goal of spectacle free life after surgery, we have to measure the required power of the artificial intraocular lens (IOL) power before the surgery.
+To achieve the goal of spectacle-free life after surgery, we have to measure the required power of the artificial intraocular lens (IOL) power before the surgery.
 Modern and accurate IOL measuring devices best work on early and moderate cataracts.
-In very advanced and delayed cataracts, these modern devices cannot measure artificial lens power very accurately, it becomes difficult to use technologies such as smart lenses in these eyes and the possibility of spectacle dependence increases after surgery.
+In very advanced and delayed cataracts, these modern devices cannot measure artificial lens power very accurately, it becomes difficult to use technologies such as smart lenses in these eyes, and the possibility of spectacle dependence increases after surgery.

 As a result, the correct timing of surgery is determined by considering, visual requirements, vision level, eye and cataract features of the individual eye.
 Prof. Dr. Ahmet Akman, MD plans surgery for cataract patients in his clinic in Ankara in the light of this information.
 Cataract Surgery is also performed in Izmir.

-Trifocal intraocular lenses, which have become fashionable in the recent years, which are also called smart lenses, can be applied to people who do not have cataracts in order to get rid of the reading glasses, this is called refractive cataract surgery.
-The aim here is to provide near and far vision without glasses, which laser, LASIK or corneal refractive surgeries cannot provide.
-This surgery is generally reserved for people after the age of 45 as the presbyopia, which is the medical term for the need for reading glasses
+Trifocal intraocular lenses, which have become fashionable in recent years, and are also called smart lenses, can be applied to people who do not have cataracts to get rid of the reading glasses, this is called refractive cataract surgery.
+The aim here is to provide near and far vision without glasses, which laser, LASIK, or corneal refractive surgeries cannot provide.
+This surgery is generally reserved for people after the age of 45 as presbyopia, which is the medical term for the need for reading glasses

 In addition to blurred vision and haze, cataracts can cause discomfort from lights, glare, and double vision.
 Every person over the age of 60 should have their eyes checked for cataracts once a year.

-Prof. Dr. Ahmet Akman is one of the surgeons who applied this method most frequently in Turkey with over 700 femto laser assisted bladeless cataract surgeries.
+Prof. Dr. Ahmet Akman is one of the surgeons who applied this method most frequently in Turkey with over 1000 femto laser-assisted bladeless cataract surgeries.

 Although cataract surgery has high safety and success, it is more complex and more difficult to learn than all surgeries applied in medicine.

-Prof. Dr. Ahmet Akman uses Alcon Centrion phacoemulsification device in cataract surgeries in Ankara.
+Prof. Dr. Ahmet Akman uses an Alcon Centurion phacoemulsification device in cataract surgeries in Ankara and İzmir.
 This device is the only device that can adjust the fluid according to the intraocular pressure (active fluidics).
-In this way, a much safer surgery and successful outcome is possible.
+In this way, much safer surgery and a successful outcome are possible.